Annabelle Wallis: Activism and philanthropy

 Wallis is a feminist.
 In February 2018, she attended the Letters Live event curated by Net-à-Porter in Los Angeles, where she read a letter from suffragette Emmeline Pankhurst.
 The money raised was donated to Women for Women International.

-Wallis spoke out against Brexit and participated in the June 2018 #DontFuckMyFuture campaign to encourage young people to vote against it.
+Wallis spoke out against Brexit and participated in the June 2016 #DontFuckMyFuture campaign to encourage young people to vote against it.

 Wallis supports Save The Children and participated to the #ChristmasJumper campaign in November 2018.
 In September 2019, she joined the U.n.I (You and I) project for UNICEF.
 She is committed to the NGO Choose Love (formerly Help Refugees), which provides humanitarian aid to refugees around the world and advocates for them.
 She attended the launch of the Choose Love's store in Los Angeles in December 2019.

 In April 2020, during the COVID-19 pandemic, Wallis teamed up with her friend and fashion designer Georgia Hardinge to raise funds for the charity Age UK.
 Along with other celebrities, she joined the movement #SaveWithStories in partnership with Save The Children and No Kid Hungry.
-The movement aims to provide fun and education to kids and parents stuck at home during the pandemic.
-The donations made to #SaveWithStories will help children and families most affected by the COVID-19 crisis around the world by providing them with food, access to early learning resources, and household goods.
+The movement aims to provide fun and education to children and parents stuck at home during the pandemic.
+The donations made to #SaveWithStories will help children and families most affected by the COVID-19 crisis around the world by providing them with food, access to early learning resources and household goods.

 Personal life

-Wallis was in an on-off relationship with British singer Chris Martin from August 2015 to August 2017.
-She performed vocals on the song "Up&Up", the final track on the album A Head Full of Dreams by Martin's band Coldplay.

-From April 2018 to March 2022, Wallis was in a relationship with American actor Chris Pine.
+Wallis was in a relationship with Burberry model James Rousseau from 2010 to 2014.
+From 2015 to 2017, Wallis was in a relationship with Coldplay lead singer Chris Martin.
+She appeared in the music video for Coldplay's "Hymn for the Weekend" and provided background vocals to their song "Up&Up".
+From 2018 to 2021, she was in a relationship with American actor Chris Pine.
+Wallis has been in a relationship with Romanian-American actor Sebastian Stan since 2022.